anirudhprmar/word-grind/README.md

 ## Core functionalities

-- [X]- make dark mode based styling , navbar , mobile view

-- [ ]- typography change for the app very important make the the landing page clean
+- [X]- typography change for the app very important make the the landing page clean

 - [ ]- send email when purchase (polar is sending the mail on purchase) and also benefit to share?